CJohnDesign/FEN_Sliders/decks/FEN_PM/audio/FEN_MF.md

 For hospital coverage, we've increased your annual maximum to $15000 while keeping that same $1000 daily benefit.
 As with all our plans, please remember the 12-month waiting period for pre-existing conditions.

-Your telemedicine access remains comprehensive with unlimited $0 consult visits through kindly human and Recuro Health.
+Your telemedicine access remains unchanged with unlimited $0 consult visits through kindly human and Recuro Health.

 The prescription coverage gets even better with our Best Choice RX Plus Plan.
 You'll keep all the generic benefits from Plan 2, but now we've added:
 - Coverage for brand medications with prior authorization